latentflip/foundation-stylus/README.md

 #### `grid-columns(small: n, medium: n, large: n)`

 Helper for creating columns, with keyword arguments.
 You may specify any 1, 2 or all, arguments to create the relevant columns.
+Aliased as `grid-column` if you prefer that.

 ```stylus
 .mycolumn